chihyaoma/selfmonitoring-agent/README.md

     --fix_action_ended 0 \
     --resume 'best' \  # resume from best performing model --eval_only 1 \
-    --progress_inference 1  # use progress inference for evaluation
+    --progress_inference 1 \  # use progress inference for evaluation
+    --beam_size 5  # this precomputes the progress monitor for 5 navigable directions
 ```

 #### Reproducibility